-CPED received protests against supplemental AL 4A from San Francisco (SFMTA, SFCTA, SFMOD) and Disability Advocates on 1-19-2021.
-CPED received replies to the protest on 1-26-2021 from Lyft.
-CPED did not re-open protest period for AL 4B.
+CPED received protests against supplemental AL 6 from San Francisco (SFMTA, SFCTA, SFMOD) and Disability Advocates on February 4, 2021.
+No replies were received to the protest.

-Please review your advice letter filing with the information contained in the attached AL status certificate and the Appendix for a description of the AL, protest, reply, and staff's disposition.
+Please review your advice letter filing with the information contained in the attached AL status certificate and the Appendix for a description of the AL, protest, and staff's disposition.
 If you have any questions on this matter please contact CPED Staff via email at tncaccess@cpuc.ca.gov.